-Of course, prayer does not have to be a solitary experience.
+Prayer does not have to be a solitary experience.
 When others join in praying for you or for your loved ones, the prayer becomes that much more powerful and meaningful.
 Remember, “Pray for one another, that you may be healed” (James 5:16).
-While Catholic prayer requests have traditionally been delivered in writing or in discussion with leaders and members of our Church, the power of technology now enables us to submit Catholic prayer requests for ourselves or others to Churches or communities online.
+While Catholic prayer requests have traditionally been delivered in writing, or in discussion with leaders and members of our Church, the power of technology now enables us to submit Catholic prayer requests for ourselves, loved ones and the world.

 Why use the Internet for Catholic prayer requests?

 While it may seem strange or impersonal to submit an online prayer request, we shouldn’t forget the power of lifting up one another in prayer.
 We should instead be grateful that today’s technology allows us to extend our prayer requests far and wide, and that we get to respond to the prayer requests of others.
 Prayer is one of the most divine forms of charity that we can offer to those in need.

 What kind of prayer can I request online?